-HUD regulations define actual and imminent threat to mean words, gestures, actions, or other indicators of a physical threat that (a) is real, (b) would occur within an immediate time frame, and (c) could result in death or serious bodily harm [24 CFR 5.2005(d)(2) and (e)].
+HUD regulations define actual and imminent threat to mean words, gestures, actions, or other indicators of a physical threat that (a) is real, (b) would occur within an immediate time frame, and (c) could result in death or serious bodily harm [24 CFR 5.2005(d)(2) and €].
 In determining whether an individual would pose an actual and imminent threat, the factors to be considered include:

-- The duration of the risk - The nature and severity of the potential harm - The likelihood that the potential harm will occur - The length of time before the potential harm would occur [24 CFR 5.2005(e)]
+- The duration of the risk - The nature and severity of the potential harm - The likelihood that the potential harm will occur - The length of time before the potential harm would occur [24 CFR 5.2005€]

+In order to demonstrate an actual and imminent threat, the PHA must have objective evidence of words, gestures, actions, or other indicators.
 Even when a victim poses an actual and imminent threat, however, HUD regulations authorize the PHA to terminate the victim's assistance "only when there are no other actions that could be taken to reduce or eliminate the threat, including but not limited to transferring the victim to a different unit, barring the perpetrator from the property, contacting law enforcement to increase police presence or develop other plans to keep the property safe, or seeking other legal remedies to prevent the perpetrator from acting on a threat" [24 CFR 5.2005(d)(3)].
 Additionally, HUD regulations state that restrictions "predicated on public safety cannot be based on stereotypes, but must be tailored to particularized concerns about individual residents" [24 CFR 5.2005(d)(3)].